homeisfar/LinuxDir2HTML/README.md

 # LinuxDir2HTML

-LinuxDir2HTML is a CLI-only clone of [Snap2HTML](https://www.rlvision.com/snap2html/).
-It is directly based on [DiogenesList](https://github.com/ZapperDJ/DiogenesList), making significant improvements to it.
+LinuxDir2HTML is a small program to help create an offline manifest of your files in an easily navigable html format.
+It is a CLI-only clone of [Snap2HTML](https://www.rlvision.com/snap2html/).
+LinuxDir2HTML is based on [DiogenesList](https://github.com/ZapperDJ/DiogenesList), but makes significant improvements to it.

 - Python 3.6+
 - Doesn't fail on symlinks (symlinks are ignored)